 Good news: you can help your dog if they’re poorly with salmonella.
 Depending on the severity of symptoms, treatments range from at-home measures to vet-prescribed medications.

 At-home hydration.
-Symptoms such as vomiting, fever, and diarrhea, make it easy for your dog to lose fluids and become dehydrated.
+Symptoms such as vomiting, fever, and diarrhoea, make it easy for your dog to lose fluids and become dehydrated.
 Ensure their water bowl is topped up and give them a helping hand if they’re tired or weak.

 Vet-prescribed antibiotics or steroids.
-A vet may prescribe medications in more severe cases of salmonella infection, especially if the dog has bad diarrhea.
+A vet may prescribe medications in more severe cases of salmonella infection, especially if the dog has bad diarrhoea.
 Antibiotics are given to fight bacteria, while steroids can be used to help prevent more serious side effects.

 Blood transfusion.
-In very rare cases of salmonella among dogs, the infection can develop into more serious concerns — such as blood loss or blood poisoning.
+In very rare cases of salmonella among dogs, the infection can develop into more serious concerns—such as blood loss or blood poisoning.
 As such, vets may perform a transfusion to bring flesh blood and platelets into the body and replenish its stores.

 Nobody wants to see their furry pal poorly or in discomfort.
 But, it’s important to remember that salmonella infections usually clear up on their own, and most dogs fully recover with rest, hydration, and TLC.